maveniverse/tyr/README.md

 With Problem 1, 2 and 3 gone, this problem is solved as well, as Maven, and especially Resolver simply does not have to "juggle" with huge memory/structs => snappier and safer builds.

+## What if?

+What if one could:
+* provide similar functionality like BOMs are today (but without the huge overhead) and import trickery?
+* provide even more than BOMs, like augment resolution?
+* provide even more information about artifacts, like their checksums and more?
+* reuse existing BOMs even, but without overhead?

+Meet Týr...